dehnerson/neighborhood-map/README.md

 Neighborhood Map is an app showing interesting locations within my neighborhood.
 Additional information can be provided on request.

+## Production build

+Check [this](https://dehnerson.github.io/neighborhood-map/) out.
+This is a production build hosted by [GitHub Pages](https://pages.github.com/).
+It contains a real production version with all it's features, like active Service Worker and so on!

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing